 Biomedical engineers use engineering principles and methods to create products and services to improve peoples’ lives, such as cardiac pacemakers, CT scanners and artificial hips.

-BioMolecular engineers work at the interface of engineering and molecular biology to solve engineering problems, improve current products and processes and develop new products and processes at the molecular level.
-Students in MSOE’s BioE program learn about cell engineering, nanotechnology and genomics in advanced laboratories.
+Chemical and biomolecular engineers work at the interface of engineering and molecular biology to solve engineering problems, improve current products and processes and develop new products and processes at the molecular level.
+Students in MSOE’s program learn about cell engineering, nanotechnology and genomics in advanced laboratories.

 Graduates of Civil Engineering learn mathematics, natural science and engineering principles but are also proficient in business, public policy, leadership and team work.